vanallenlab/moalmanac/docs/description-of-outputs.md

 A JSON output that contains all runtime details for a single execution of moalmanac's main function.
 The dictionary contains the following keys:

 * `config` - all settings present in `config.ini` for the process execution
+* `environment` - environment metadata recorded at runtime, containing `python` (the full Python version string) and `packages` (a mapping of each direct dependency to its installed version)
 * `execution_runtime` - start datetime of moalmanac main function as well as the elapsed seconds for execution
 * `input_files` - paths to input files of case profile provided to moalmanac
 * `input_datasources` - paths to input datasources as provided in `annotation-databases.ini`